joe95crone/ICCS/README.md

 A Mathematica parser to convert Tao bunch tracking data at the IP to the momentum distribution used by ICCS.
 This also includes space for verification of the data through plotting of x-px phase space, which can be compared to a Tao custom plot of the same.

+Parser has been upgraded to also produce the spatial momentum distribution as requried by Balsa Terzic's upgraded ICCS3D code.